FOSS-Archives/Bare-License/README.md

  --- START OF LICENSE ---

+# Bare License:

 **Severability/salvatorius: If any word, part, portion, provision, of this is or should become illegal, invalid, null or void, rendering this unenforceable in any jurisdiction, then that shall not affect:**

-* the validity or enforceability in that jurisdiction of any other provision of this Contract Agreement; nor the validity or enforceability in any other types of jurisdictions on that or of any other provision of this Agreement.
+* The validity or enforceability in that jurisdiction of any other provision of this Contract Agreement; nor the validity or enforceability in any other types of jurisdictions on that or of any other provision of this Licensing Agreement.
-* Any other part or character of the license/contract.
++ Nor any other character or part of the license/contract.
-In such a case, the balence that remains would continue to apply as a whole.
+In every & all cases, any part of the balence that could remain shall always continue to apply as a whole

+(The rest of this license shall always remain in effect, as agreed, instead of completely being rendered/held as invalid or flawed by any judgement/form of law.)

 ---